ytoshima/netstat-tool/README.md

 done
 ```

-The tool is a Python 3 script and it requires Python 3.5 or higher.
+This tool is a Python 3 script and it requires Python 3.5 or higher.

 ## Running the tool